Original Soundtracks 1: Writing and recording

-U2 had frequently improvised in the past, and in the Original Soundtracks 1 sessions they engaged in free-form jamming to video clips from various films.
-Eno stated, "Listening to the original improvisations as they came off the floor, you feel the excitement of the process ...
+Eno said, "Listening to the original improvisations as they came off the floor, you feel the excitement of the process ...
 You have to be careful not to disturb the organic flow of the thing."
+As producer, he had most of the artistic control during the sessions, limiting U2's creative input on the recordings.
+Guitarist the Edge said that "Seibu" (later retitled to "Slug"), "Miss Sarajevo" and "Your Blue Room" were the only three tracks from the album in which U2 "really dug in [their] heels and did more work on and tried to craft".
 The group brought in producer Howie B to cut down and mix some of the tracks after several hours of jam sessions had been recorded.